How Much Is a Two Dollar Bill Worth?

-Shrouded with mystery and sometimes met with disbelief, the two dollar bill is quite possibly the most unique paper note currently circulating in the United States.
-With an portrait of Thomas Jefferson on the obverse of the note and a depiction of the signing of the Declaration of Independence on the reverse, two dollar bills are very pleasing to the eye.
+Shrouded with mystery and sometimes met with disbelief, the two-dollar bill is quite possibly the most unique paper note currently circulating in the United States.
+With a portrait of Thomas Jefferson on the obverse of the note and a depiction of the signing of the Declaration of Independence on the reverse, two-dollar bills are very pleasing to the eye.

-Unfortunately, its long running unpopularity and discontinuation in 2003 has resulted in very little usage in circulation today.
+Unfortunately, its long-running unpopularity and discontinuation in 2003 have resulted in very little usage in circulation today.
 Its rarity has caused the misinformed belief that the bills are somehow very valuable.
-The truth is, the two dollar bill is worth a whopping $2.
+The truth is the two-dollar bill is worth a whopping two dollars.

 Type of Two Dollar Bill

 $10 to $20

 Determining the Value of Two Dollar Bills

 Since two dollar bills are still legal circulation tender, they are worth exactly what they claim to be worth: two dollars.
 Although it may seem like you’ve stumbled on a national treasure, the truth of the matter is the bill is not valuable (at least, not yet) and should be spent like any other paper money.
 As long as they were produced between 1976 and 2003, there’s no need to hoard bunches of two-dollar bills.

 If, on the other hand, you find yourself with a red seal two dollar bill, it might be worth tucking away.
 The red seal bill, issued from 1928 to 1966, won’t make you a millionaire by any means, but they are more valuable than their modern successor.

 Below is a value breakdown for two-dollar bills in crisp, uncirculated condition.